kntjspr/crud-ecommerce/README.md

 # Shoepee - Online Shoe Store

-Final project for Fundamentals of Database Systems - Team Ciderella
+Final project for Fundamentals of Database Systems

-## Team Members
-- Kent Jasper C. Sisi
-- Harvie C. Babuyo
-- Precious Gamalo
-- Richter Anthony Yap
-- Thomas Gabriel Martinez

 ## Overview
 Shoepee is a comprehensive e-commerce platform specializing in footwear.
 The system includes both customer-facing features for shopping and administrative tools for managing the store.